Shilpa-Kancharla/machine-learning-tutorials/Classification/README.md

 If the classes are really Gaussian with equal covariance matrices, then

 - LDA is optimal.
-- The separating hyperplan pays a price for focusing on the noisier data at the boundaries.
+- The separating hyperplane pays a price for focusing on the noisier data at the boundaries.

-Optimal separating hyperplan has less assumptions, thus more robust to model misspecificaiton.
+Optimal separating hyperplane has less assumptions, thus more robust to model misspecificaiton.

 - The logistic regression solution can be similar to be separating hyperplane solution.
 - For perfectly separable case, the likelihood solution can be infinity.